 Hexagram 27Nourishment

 What you feed on becomes you.
-The practical question is not what to produce but what to consume — the inputs you accept into your attention, your body, your decisions — because the pipeline determines the output more than the output is decided directly.
+The real question is not what you produce but what you consume — the inputs you let into your attention, your body, your decisions — because what feeds a result shapes it more than the result can be shaped directly.

 60-second read

-Nourishment is the hexagram for the moment when the question is not about output but about intake.
+Nourishment is the hexagram for the moment when the question is not about what you produce but about what you take in.
 The hexagram statement is reflexive: firm correctness is fortunate; observe what is being nourished; observe how one nourishes oneself.
 The image is the open mouth — two firm lines enclosing four yielding ones — and the instruction is to examine what passes through it.
-For decisions this is the hexagram of the information diet, the working day, the relationship circle.
-The discipline is rigorous choice of what you feed on, because the output will not exceed what the pipeline supplies.
+For decisions this is the hexagram of the reading list, the working day, the circle of people you listen to.
+The discipline is rigorous choice of what you feed on, because a result will never exceed the quality of what fed it.

 The hexagram